Jamaican Ginger

 "Food Flavourings", Edited by P.R.
 Ashurst, Blackie Academic & Professional, an imprint of Chapman & Hall, Wester Cleddens Road, Bishopbriggs, Glascow, G64 2NZ, UK.
 2nd edit.
 1995.

-See also the ginger page by Gernot Katzer and the monograph by the Steven Foster Group.
+See also the ginger page by Gernot Katzer.

 FAOSTAT provides free access to the Food and Agriculture Organisation's statistics